Vehrik/FarOut/Characters/3-Traits.md

     physiology.
 These alternations are not all beneficial.
 Each Size Category is explained in detail in the Physiology section.

+### CORE ENHANCEMENT
+#### COST: 15 EXO / 1 CE

+    This value represents how many points you may raise a Core of your Creature by.
+    Core Enhancment does not synergize with any other Trait property.
+Unlike Core Boost, Core Enhancement *does* enhance the Vitals of the owner.
+Core Enhancement are constant, and persist even while the Traits owner is unconscious.

 STEP 3) WHAT IS THE ACTIVATION COST OF THE TRAIT?
 =================================================